TIBCOSoftware/tci-flogo/docs/content/building-extensions/getting-started/prerequisites/Create new category/Understanding of category/Extension/Layout-widgets.md

 └───contribution.json

 ```
 The category you want your activities to be in should be the name of your top level folder.
 Your activities will be in separate folders under the **activity** folder and your connectors will be subfolders of the **connector** folder and the triggers will be under the **trigger** folder.
-Please note that names of activities connectors and triggers should be in lowercase

 ```
 Please note that names of activities, triggers and connectors should be in lowercase